Vancouver Island has hot springs, and Hot Springs Cove is the best place to go if you are hankering for a soothing dip.

 The great thing about the Hot Spring tours is that you get everything you would typically see on a whale watching or bear tour, but with the bonus of the hot springs.
 It is not uncommon to see whales, otters, harbour seals, sea lions, or bears en route to and from Maquinna Marine Provincial Park.

-Be forewarned; this tour is a popular one.
+Be forewarned; this tour is popular.
 Once all the tour boats arrive at the dock, the pools can get quite crowded.

 The fastest way to get to Hot Springs Cove is by seaplane.
 And if you take the morning flight, you will beat the boats there and may just be the first to arrive!
 It is also worth mentioning the seaplane offers a different vantage point, and you see the most spectacular coastal scenery while flying.

 No matter how you arrive at the park, you walk along a 2 km boardwalk to get to the hot springs.
-This 20 – 30 minute walk (one way) consists of many stairs, so it may not be suitable for everyone.
+This 20 – 30 minute walk (one way) has many stairs, so it may not suit everyone.

-The walk to the hot springs is part of the adventure and provides an equal amount of photo opportunities as the pools do.
+The walk to the hot springs is part of the adventure and provides photo opportunities equal to those of the pools.
 The boardwalk offers a unique historic and artistic feel to the journey.

-And please note that you will find the hot springs at the very end of the boardwalk.
+Please note that the hot springs are at the very end of the boardwalk.
 Although there are several points along the way where the ground is steaming, if you see a boardwalk in front of you, you have not yet reached your destination.

 How to Avoid the Crowds